nicoguaro/nicoguaro.github.io/posts/graph_makeover.rst

      :align:  center

-It is an spaghetti graph
+It is a spaghetti graph
 ************************

 I think that a good option for this graph would be to highlight